amieres/FSharpStation/README.md

 - A new tab should open or it may be blocked by the popup blocker.
 Disable for localhost:9010

+# To Save your work:

+Saving a file is actually downloading it.
+For convenience is better to indicate where to save it everytime:
+- Goto chrome://settings/
+- Click on Advanced
+- Select option "Ask where to save each file before downloading"

 # WIP
 This is a work in progress.
 But it is already fully usable and fun to use.